vuoro/pelimanni/README.md

   } from "@vuoro/pelimanni/instrumentPresets.js";
 ```

-To play the instruments, you must create an `AudioContext`, resume it, create the instrument, and call `playInstrument` with it.
+To play the instruments, you must create an `AudioContext`, resume it, create the instrument, connect it, and call `playInstrument` with it.

 ```js
   import {createInstrument, playInstrument, destroyInstrument} from "@vuoro/pelimanni/instruments.js";